-Winter, even the mild one we experienced, can wreak havoc on your property!
+The winter elements are hard on anything exposed.
 Between the snow, ice, wind and cold, lots of repairs are made in the winter that need to be readdressed in the spring.
-Spring is already here and vendors are already filling their calendars!
-Regardless of what your needs are, it is never too early to get a scope of work.

 - Winter may be the time older roofs begin to leak, thanks to freezing temperatures and ice.
 If you had a leak repaired in the winter, it is quite possible you’ll soon see leaks in other areas of the roof.
 Examine the roof for missing or damaged shingles, or have it inspected by a roofer.
 It may be time to replace the roof.

 - Similarly, large quantities of heavy snow left on the roof can damage the framing that supports the roof.
 Again, look for missing or damaged shingles.

 - Clogged gutters cause ice dams.
 If you identified and repaired an ice dam over the winter, you must now make sure you identify the cause and prevent future ones.
 It is also possible you had an ice dam over the winter, and didn’t realize until now.
 When the ice dam melts, it can cause water damage, mold growth, and rot.
 Address it, and re-check gutters for blockages, nests, etc.

 - If you have any snow-laden branches during the winter, now is the time to re-assess the tree health and see if you need to further trim.
 Evaluate for damaged limbs that could fall onto your home during a storm.